Gani Toptani: Life

-In Janina, his deeds would soon compel the foreign consuls to put pressure on the sultan for his punishment.
+In Ioannina, his deeds would soon compel the foreign consuls to put pressure on the sultan for his punishment.
 His punishment would not take too long as Gani Toptani would soon be exiled to Damascus, and then to Harput in Anatolian Turkey.
 However, the sentence did not seem to last long and he would be summoned to Constantinople to serve under the sultan.
 He would be appointed to the Fesli Zuhaf, otherwise known as the Albanian Imperial Guard Battalion because it consisted solely of Gheg Albanians and Gani Bey made no exception.
 While Maiyyet-i Seniyye Rifle Division, otherwise known as "Arnavut Tüfekçiler" (Albanian Riflemen) consisted mainly of Tosk Albanians.
 Both wards would serve several security tasks, such as that of the personal guard of the sultan himself and his harem, to the royal Yıldız Palace, the parliament at Çırağan Palace, as well as the most important religious leaders.
 The battalion was commanded by another well-known Albanian, Mirliva Tahir Pasha from Krajë, Sanjak of Shkodra.
 During this time it seems that Gani Bey had also won the sympathy of the sultan himself because he had been appointed as one of his few adjutants.
 He was so close to the sultan that he would be considered one of his most trusted men.
 Some even accused him of murder and other atrocities at the discretion of the sultan.
 When the sultan with his imperial carriage moved through the city, Gani Bey would always be seen riding to the right guarding the ruler.
 Inside the Yıldız Palace, it always stood outside the door where the sultan was.

 It seemed that all this closeness to the sultan would not be left untapped to his benefit by Gani Toptani.
 He would use all this power to commit extortion, asking for bribes and demanding tributes, often embarrassing the sultan himself with his behavior.